 Near the Nanjing Road intersection stands what is currently the only bronze statue along the Bund.
 It is a statue of Chen Yi, the first Communist mayor of Shanghai.

 As a must-see site in Shanghai, the best time to visit here is in the evening when all lights are lit up.
-Travelers can also take a boat to view the fantastic lights on the boat in the evening.
+Travelers can also take a boat to view the fantastic lights on both sides of the Huangpu River on the cruise in the evening.